Email isn't going anywhere

 Email can be a misunderstood, and sometimes, underestimated channel by those not in-the-know.
 Email as a platform has developed immensely over the past decade.
 The advances in data, such as what we can capture, and ultimately what we can do with it, have been the biggest development.
 This has helped to boost automation, testing, and personalization – they now work in ways we could only imagine years ago.

-Despite changing laws and consumer attitudes, email has remained a powerful engagement driver and communication tool for businesses across the board.
+Despite changing laws and consumer attitudes, email marketing has remained a powerful engagement driver and communication tool for businesses across the board.
 No matter which industry or territory you’re in, email is an essential pillar of your marketing strategy.

 With other channels joining the mix, such as SMS, live chat, Whatsapp, Wechat, Line, and push notifications – to name a few – email has a lot more company than it used to.
 We’re here to talk about the OG, and why it’s as strong as it has always been.